 There are official specifications for different types of medical software and devices, developed by regulatory bodies to safeguard high-quality standards in the market for medical products and services.
 The requirements of regulatory bodies focus primarily upon the accuracy of diagnostics and data transmission, high performance, and safety.
 The FDA recently designated software as a medical device.

-Software providers should keep these requirements in mind while they are still in the planning stages, since it can be much more expensive and tedious to remodel existing architecture and features when a product has already reached the later stages of development.
+Medical software providers should keep these requirements in mind while they are still in the planning stages, since it can be much more expensive and tedious to remodel existing architecture and features when a product has already reached the later stages of development.

 Monitoring a product’s quality throughout the entire software/device development cycle as well as during transportation, warehousing, and implementation is called quality assurance (QA).